Girl Giant and the Monkey King: Plot

-The next night, the Monkey King plans to get his cudgel back but because his powers would be weaker if he shrunk, he sends Thom to disguise herself as a Lotus student who is here to see the Lotus Master.
+The next night, the Monkey King plans to get his cudgel back but because his powers would be weaker if he shrunk.
+He sends Thom to disguise herself as a Lotus student who is here to see the Lotus Master.
 Thom puts the tiny Monkey King in her ear.
-However, things went wrong when the Jade Soldiers stopped her and plan to put her in the Judgement Veil.
+However, things go wrong when the Jade Soldiers stop her and plan to put her in the Judgement Veil.
 Kha arrives and his claim is actually true and is now chasing after Thom as a dragon.
 A girl named Jae stops Kha and leads Thom to the Lotus Academy.
 Thom meets the Boy Giant, who is acting just like Ma.
 Jae gives him an invitation to a banquet and suggests Thom should come.
 At the banquet, Jae's father is the Jade Emperor.
-The Monkey King steals Jae's ring which is the key to the armory.
+The Monkey King steals Jae's ring, which is the key to the armory.
 When Thom starts talking about the Monkey King, she is asked to leave.

-When Thom reached the armory, she manages to take the cudgel but the Boy Giant stops her and says that she is actually his daughter.
+When Thom reaches the armory, she manages to take the cudgel but the Boy Giant stops her and says that she is actually his daughter.
 An enraged Thom hits her own father with the cudgel and when the Jade Soldiers arrived, Thom manages to defeat all of them with the cudgel too.
-Kha decided to take Thom home.

-When Thom got home, she hides the cudgel.
-The Culture Day went well but the Monkey King comes and takes his cudgel but Thom does not allow him because he needs to make her normal.
-When Ma saw the Monkey King talking to Thom, she is instantly turned into a cricket.
+Kha decides to take Thom home.
+When Thom gets home, she hides the cudgel.
+The Culture Day goes well but the Monkey King comes and takes his cudgel.
+Thom does not allow him because he needs to make her normal.
+When Ma sees the Monkey King talking to Thom, she is instantly turned into a cricket.
 Thom temporarily puts Ma the cricket in a jar and leaves her dog under the care of Kathy for some time before leaving with Kha to catch the Monkey King.
 The story continues in Girl Giant and the Jade War.